SAME DAY PIZZA DOUGH - USING OONI 3 GAS-FIRED PIZZA OVEN WITH MOLINO GRASSI

 COOKING TUNA PIZZA IN THE WOOD-FIRED PIZZA OVEN

-I was asked by a viewer to make a Tuna pizza and I couldn't wait to give it a try.
+I was asked by a viewer to make a Tuna pizza and I couldn't wait to give it a try using the Ooni Pro Wood-fired pizza oven.
 I honestly couldn't remember if I'd cooked tuna on pizza before - if I had it was a good while ago.
 Anyhow it was a really nice pizza to make and taste.
 I topped this pizza with tuna, buffalo mozzarella, fried red onions, black olives, rocket and some garlic infused olive oil.
 It was delicious and reminded me of a Pan Bagnat.

 I have to admit that the dough I used for this pizza was one that I had treated rather badly.
 I used a 24 hour room proof dough made with Blue Caputo 00 flour, that I'd cold-proofed for a few days then placed in the freezer all scrumpled up in a freezer bag.
 I then part-defrosted the dough but it started to rain so I placed it back in the freezer.
 A few days later I wanted to use it again and so defrosted it overnight before the cook.
 I had no idea how it would turn out but I could see that there were lots of little bubbles and the consistency looked good to me so I used it.
 I have to say that it stretched really well and gave a good cook on the crust too.
 And this goes back to where I previously mentioned that I would reverse the dough process and cold-proof before the room-proof.
 This wasn't far off that process in that the dough was cold then warmed up again.
 And I would recommend giving it a try.